Followers

 Virginia has several places

-dedicated to Mary Washington
+Dedicated to Mary Washington

 I shall save a recounting of Washington's upbringing by his mother, and his very unusual relationship with her.
 For now, it can be said that Mary was a strong-willed person.
 Stubborn to the point of ornery.
 She loved her son to a fault.
 But she did not coddle him.
 As she aged, her personality grew more flinty, and although Washington loved her dearly, he stayed clear of her, especially during his time of ascent and the struggles of the times.
-Perhaps I will save the second part of this tale for...
+I may save the second part of this tale for...
 Sigmund Freud's birthday...

 Mother of Her Country?